Manifest

 - What social changes will trigger this technology?

-- How will reestructure the power distribution?
+- How it will reestructure the power distribution?
 Will it facilitate the concentration of power?

 The digital infrastructure is inherently extractivist, so we want to expand the concept of technology beyond digital and confront the ideology that accompanies it, which shows the digital era as the peak of technological innovation and progress.
-We question these same concepts that inculcate us as desirable: progress development innovation efficiency globalization…
+We question these same concepts that we are teached that are desirable: progress, development, innovation, efficiency, globalization…

 High technology is a doctrine obsessed with efficiency, innovation and complexity, which is built on colonial extractivism and the exploitation of human beings, non-human animals and the Earth.
-We question when we are told that we simply have to be more efficient to overcome the climate and systemic problems we face, when this same ideology is one of the many reasons why we are in this situation in the first place, and as the Jevons paradox warns, the improvement of efficiency in the use of a resource leads to an increase in the use of this same resource, so it is essential to abandon these logic learned to really find radical strategies.
+We question when we are told that we simply have to be more efficient to overcome the climate and systemic problems we face, when this same ideology is one of the many reasons why we are in this situation in the first place.
+The Jevons paradox warns us that the improvement of efficiency in the use of a resource leads to an increase in the use of this same resource, so it is essential to abandon these learned logics to really find radical strategies.

 In contrast, we believe in a world where extractivism and exploitation is not acceptable, so we are akin to the following movements: